Prague Metro: Flooding

 In August 2002, the system suffered disastrous flooding that struck parts of Bohemia and other areas in Central Europe (see 2002 European flood).
-19 stations were flooded, causing a partial collapse of the transport system in Prague; the damage to the Metro has been estimated at approximately 7 billion CZK (over US$225 million in exchange rate at that time).
+19 stations were flooded, causing a partial collapse of the transport system in Prague; the damage to the Metro has been estimated at 7 billion CZK (over US$225 million in exchange rate at that time).
 The affected sections of the Metro stayed out of service for several months; the last station (Křižíkova, located in the most-damaged area – Karlín) reopened in March 2003.
 Small gold plates have been placed at some stations to show the highest water level of the flood.